Thomas dropped as Nibali moves up in volcanic Giro stage

 Nibali, who crossed seventh in a small group of overall favorites, moved up to sixth, 55 seconds behind.
 The Sicilian is one of only seven riders to have won all three of cycling’s Grand Tours — the Giro (twice), the Tour and the Spanish Vuelta.

-Thomas crashed in the neutral zone before the official start and had his elbow bloodied and shirt torn on the back and left side.
-He then dropped behind the main pack shortly before the climb as Nibali’s Trek team set a blistering pace at the front.
+Thomas crashed in the neutral zone before the official start.
+His elbow was bloodied and his shirt torn on the back and left side.
+He dropped behind the main pack shortly before the climb as Nibali’s Trek team set a blistering pace.

 Ineos Grenadiers teammate Filippo Ganna — the recently crowned time trial world champion and winner of the time trial in Stage 1 — paced Thomas back to the main pack while wearing the pink jersey but Thomas again couldn’t keep up.